The 68th Durham Light Infantry

 In 1782, its county affiliation with Durham became formalised.

 In 1808, the 68th became the third British infantry Regiment to be converted into a Light Infantry.

 On 1 July 1881, the 68th (Durham Light Infantry) Regiment merged with the 106th (Bombay Light Infantry) Regiment of Foot to form the The Durham Light Infantry.

 On 10 July 1968, the Durham Light Infantry, the King's Own Yorkshire Light Infantry, the King's Shropshire Light Infantry (53rd Foot and 85th Foot), and the Somerset and Cornwall Light Infantry merged to form the Light Infantry.

 20 Mar 1851 558 men, 44 women and 64 children arrived from Cork in the Troop ship Resistance.

-Elizabeth Lee daughter of John Lee 68th Light Infantry died 10 December 1851.
-(Military and Civil Cemetery Floriana).
+- 10 Dec Elizabeth Lee daughter of John Lee 68th Light Infantry was buried at the Civil and Military Cemetery Floriana.

 1852 3rd/68th (DLI)